Generic Name: fluorescein/proparacaine (FLURE-a-seen/proe-PAR-a-kane)

 Aiding in certain eye procedures.

-Fluoracaine drops is a combination disclosing agent and local anesthetic.
+Fluoracaine drops are a combination disclosing agent and local anesthetic.
 It makes damaged areas of the eye easier to detect.
 It also works on nerves in the eye to decrease pain.

 Do NOT use Fluoracaine drops if: